stajs/SpecFlow.NetCore/README.md

     ```

   * [NUnit 3](https://github.com/nunit/dotnet-test-nunit) _(Experimental)_:
-    eference to the NUnit package is used to identify xunit as the testrunner
+    eference to the NUnit package is used to identify nunit as the testrunner
     ```xml
      <ItemGroup>
     <PackageReference Include="Microsoft.NET.Test.Sdk" Version="15.0.0-preview-20170106-08" />